 At midnight during weekdays and 11 pm on weekends, traffic is prohibited from crossing the bridge to allow it to turn on its axis.
 Crowds often gather on the banks of the river to watch and record the bridge perform its famous twists and turns.
 It’s also illuminated by bright LED lights, making it visible across the whole city of Da Nang.

 The Han River Bridge remains a favorite throughout Da Nang not only as a means of transportation but also as a symbol of the people.
-While its magnificence may have been partially eclipsed by the Dragon Bridge, but it’s still an iconic part of the emerging city of Da Nang.
+While its magnificence may have been partially eclipsed by the Dragon Bridge, it’s still an iconic part of the emerging city of Da Nang and the Han River.

-Address: 122 Cầu Sông Hàn, An Hải Bắc, Sơn Trà, Đà Nẵng, Vietnam
+Address: 122 Cầu Sông Hàn, An Hải Bắc, Sơn Trà, Da Nang, Vietnam

 Season: Year-Round | Traffic prohibited at 12 AM on weekdays & 11 PM on weekends